 Contact lenses: Avoid using lenses until at least 24 hours after antibiotic treatment finishes, then throw away and replace the lenses, lens case, and solution

-Artificial tear eye drops can be bought over the counter (OTC) to help relieve soreness and stickiness.
+Artificial tear eye drops can be bought over the counter (OTC) or online to help relieve soreness and stickiness.

 A wash cloth soaked in warm water can be used several times a day, to gently clean away any sticky substances.
 Do this gently, to avoid irritating the eyes.
 Use a clean washcloth for each eye.